 You’ll find this blog helpful if you already, or are about to, look after an elder relative or friend.

-Even if you just ‘pop in’ from time to time.
+Even if you just ‘pop in’ to see them from time to time.

 Still with me?
 Then let’s do introductions…

 Maud is… the name my oldest friends gave me about 20 years ago (I also go by the name of Grandma Bonkers, but that’s another story).
-I’ve always worked full time yet have also ‘acquired’ (what is the right term?) an additional primary caring role, as we often do.
+I’ve always worked full time yet have also ‘acquired’ (what is the right term?) an additional primary caring role, as many of us do.
 Like many other carers, I’m also an enthusiastic wife, mum, step mum, step grandma, daughter, aunt and sister.
 I live in west Buckinghamshire.

 Mum is… in fact my mother-in-law Marj.
-Marj was born, raised, married and worked in ‘the Potteries’ (Stoke on Trent).
+Marj was born, raised, married, worked and lived in ‘the Potteries’ (Stoke on Trent) her whole life.
 With her husband Jack, they raised a son and a daughter.
 In her spare time she painted and loved walking her dog Sally, an indulged retriever cross.

-Marj was diagnosed with mixed vascular dementia and Alzheimer’s disease two years later means that nowadays Marj has increasing hands-on help from care workers and I throughout the day and night.
+A diagnosis of mixed vascular dementia and Alzheimer’s disease two years later means that nowadays Marj has increasing hands-on help from care workers and I throughout the day and night.

 I hope to make things a heck of a lot easier for you.
-I’ll share the essentials and the things not to worry about, the cheats and the pathways to support.
+I’ll share the essentials and the things not to worry about, the pathways and short-cuts to support.
 My intention is constructive, as too often in the news caring, carers and the cared for are not presented positively.

 And finally, I’m still learning, so I’d also love to hear from you too.

-If you’re caring for a partner, considering bringing a parent or other senior into your home or if your ‘remote’ caring responsibilities are increasing and you want to know what might come next and where to find help, I hope you will find this blog helpful, love
+If you’re caring for a partner, considering bringing a parent or other senior into your home or if your ‘remote’ caring responsibilities are increasing and you want to know what might come next and where to find help, I hope you will find this blog helpful.